pcfgallery/website/_posts/2020-05-11-conversation-control.md

 authors:
   - benedikt_bergmann
 ---
-A xontrol that shows a list of Entities (SubGrid) in a user friendly conversation style.
+A control that shows a list of Entities (SubGrid) in a user friendly conversation style.